 Transition to professional nursing competencies in the care of patients throughout the lifespan.
 Validates proficiency in psychomotor skills and clinical reasoning in the performance of nursing procedures related to the concepts of clinical judgment, comfort, elimination, fluid and electrolytes, nutrition, gas exchange, safety, functional ability, immunity, metabolism, mobility, and tissue integrity.
 Includes health assessment and medication administration.
 This course lends itself to a concept-based approach.
-Prerequisites: Vocational nursing license and acceptance to the professional nursing program via transition.
-Credit 1 semester hour (4 lab hours/week).
+Prerequisites: Current, unencumbered vocational nursing license and acceptance to the ADN Bridge Program.
+Corequisites: RNSG 1128, 1163, 1324.
+Credit for or concurrent enrollment in: BIOL 2402.
+Credit 1 semester hour.